tomhazledine/related-posts/complex-data/content/2017-03-31-echo-alexa-voice-interface-problems.md

 categories:
   - general
 related:
-  - relativePath: 2015-08-05-internet-fridge
+  - relativePath: 2017-05-29-podcasts-recommended-listening
-    permalink: /internet-fridge/
+    permalink: /podcasts-recommended-listening/
-    date: 2015-08-05
+    date: 2017-05-29
+    tags:
-    tags: articles
+      - articles
     categories:
-      - general
+      - podcasting
-    title: Why doesn’t everyone have an Internet Fridge?
-    excerpt: An internet-connected fridge is the go-to example when trying to explain the Internet Of Things to lay people.
-So why don't we have them yet?
-And do we really want them?
-Or even need them?
+    title: "Recommended Listening: my favourite podcasts"
+    excerpt: Without any constraints of format or time, the best podcasts get to dive deep into topics that wouldn't otherwise get covered.
     summary:
-      - This is similar to what you've just read because it goes deeper into challenges and potential benefits of another innovative technology that could potentially change the way we interact with our everyday devices, much like Alexa has.
+      - This is similar to what you've just read because, like the exploration of Alexa's functionality in the first post, the second post recommends audio-based content, allowing someone interested in the hands-free consumption of media, such as through Alexa, to expand their repertoire with podcast recommendations.
-    score: 0.8063867715590015
+    score: 0.7754513750636961
-  - relativePath: 2021-03-31-falling-back-in-love-with-music
+  - relativePath: 2021-09-27-podcasting-equipment
-    permalink: /falling-back-in-love-with-music/
+    permalink: /podcasting-equipment/
-    date: 2021-03-31
+    date: 2021-09-27
     tags:
       - articles
+      - featured
     categories:
-      - audio
+      - podcasting
-    title: Falling back in love with music
-    excerpt: Ditching web audio in favour of hardware synthesisers
+    title: "Podcasting: what gear do you need?"
+    excerpt: To record a good podcast you need three essential pieces of equipment and a little bit of skill.
     summary:
-      - This is similar to what you've just read because it also explores the intersection of technology and music, specifically on how manipulating controls and building custom hardware in modular synthesisers can create unique sounds and provide a satisfying physical experience, akin to the enjoyment of voice-activated music selection through Alexa.
+      - "\"This is similar to what you've just read because it delves into the audio technology domain, which should interest you if you found the in-depth analysis of Alexa's voice control and music playing features compelling and are curious about how high-quality audio is recorded for mediums like podcasts.\""
-    score: 0.7907160088386375
+    score: 0.7732883137857026

 ---